agrc/gis.utah.gov/data/discover-server-information/index.md

 In addition to the statewide `Google` imagery service layer there are archive layers available (ex. `Google 2011archive`).
 As new imagery is collected and added to the `Google` layer the new imagery is also placed into the layer that corresponds to the year the imagery was collected.
 If you are not seeing the <a href="{{ "/downloads/ArchiveServices.png" | prepend: site.baseurl }}"> archive service layers</a> simply go to ArcCatalog or ArcMap's Catalog Viewer and right-click the GIS Server connection created to access the imagery service and select `Refresh`.

-### Flight Dates
+### Google Flight Dates
 {: .text-left}

-The dates of each flight block can be downloaded from <a href="ftp://ftp.agrc.utah.gov/UtahSGID_Vector/UTM12_NAD83/INDICES/UnpackagedData/Google_UtahServiceDates/_Statewide/">here</a> as a shapefile, viewed <a href="http://arcg.is/1E0wq3b">here</a> in ArcGIS Online, or utilized through our SDE as layer SGID10.INDICES.Google_UtahServiceDates.
+The dates of each Google imagery flight block can be downloaded from <a href="ftp://ftp.agrc.utah.gov/UtahSGID_Vector/UTM12_NAD83/INDICES/UnpackagedData/Google_UtahServiceDates/_Statewide/">here</a> as a shapefile, viewed <a href="http://arcg.is/1E0wq3b">here</a> in ArcGIS Online, or utilized through our SDE as layer SGID10.INDICES.Google_UtahServiceDates.

 ### ArcMap User Considerations
 {: .text-left}